During a magnetic bead based isolation or purification process, the magnetic beads form the carrier binding the DNA and/or RNA.

 – No stock of cDNA

 Before choosing you should consider the best one for your application, these include the ease of use and cost of reaction to the resulting yield and sequence representation.

-The main reason to us a hot start Polymerase (also known as a ‘Hot Start PCR’) in your PCR reaction is to avoid unspecific amplification.
+The main reason to us a hot start Polymerase (used within a process also known as a ‘Hot Start PCR’) in your PCR reaction is to avoid unspecific amplification.
 Most DNA polymerases work best at a temperature between 68 and 72°C. In some cases, an enzyme can become slightly active below these temperatures and this will cause unspecific binding, leading to unspecific amplification.
 A hot start PCR will reduce the nonspecific amplification significantly.

 So why not always use a hot start polymerase?
 Well, it has a disadvantage as well..
 The re-activation time during the denaturation stage is increased for activation of the enzyme.
 This increased heating time could damage your DNA.
 Studies have also shown that using a hot start PCR can cause issues when amplifying long strands of DNA.

-Annealing: The temperature is lowered to enable the DNA primers to attach to the DNA template
+Annealing: The temperature is lowered to enable the DNA primers to attach (anneal) to the DNA template

-Extending: The temperature is raised and the new strand of DNA is made by the DNA polymerase, using the Nucletides to build the strand.
+Extending/Elongation: The temperature is raised to the optimal working temperature of the PCR enzyme, allowing the enzyme to create and the new strand of DNA, using the Nucletides to build the strand.

 After each PCR cycle, the number of DNA strands are doubled.

-The exact temperatures of each stage depend on the Primers, DNA Fragment and DNA Polymerase being used.
+The exact temperature and time of each stage depend on the primer sequences, DNA fragment lenght and DNA Polymerase being used.
 In general the temperature of the denaturing stage is 94-95°C, annealing stage is between 50-65°C and extending stage is around 72°C.

 260/280 ratio is a potential measurement for the detection and quantify of DNA / RNA.